-Is 2018 the year you’ll conceive and carry your healthy bundle of joy?
-We’re rootin’ for you!
+Is 2023 the year you’ll conceive and carry your healthy bundle of joy?

-In the meantime, there are all kinds of things you can do to boost your fertility chances this year.
-Because our bodies are holistic entities – all parts connected to each other – multiple small “improvements” can add up to a healthier, overall system – more likely to conceive and carry a healthy, full-term baby.
+You can do all kinds of things to boost your fertility chances.
+Because our bodies are holistic entities – all parts connected to each other – multiple minor “improvements” can add up to a healthier, overall system – more likely to conceive and carry a healthy, full-term baby.

 7 Ways to Increase Your Fertility Chances

 Here are 7 of the most important things you can do to prime your body for fertility.

 1. Visit your OB/GYN annually (and be honest!)

 One of the best things you can do to optimize reproductive health – and boost your fertility chances – is to observe your well-woman exam every year.
 Top that off with complete honesty, and you’re off to a great start.
 Let your GYN know about any irregular periods, pelvic pain or discomfort, your sexual history (any STDs that might have created scar tissue?), etc. This helps us identify things that might affect your future fertility.